-To this objective, a team of scientists from Harvard College intends to perform among the first solar geoengineering field tests later this year.
+To this objective, a team of scientists from Harvard University intends to perform among the first solar geoengineering field tests later this year.

 The project, known as the Stratospheric Controlled Perturbation Experiment (SCoPEx), plans to utilize a high-altitude balloon to release a bundle having aerosols 20km right into the air.
 The quantity of aerosols launched will certainly not be enough to have a cooling impact on earth, the scientists state, yet might permit the scientists to gather information on exactly how aerosols bits connect with the air.

-Harvard’s solar geoengineering research study programme has gotten financing from a number of structures as well as philanthropists, consisting of Bill Gates.
+Harvard’s solar geoengineering research study programme has gotten financing from a number of structures as well as philanthropists, including Bill Gates.